theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/heritage-happenings-style.md

 Tabs in Calendar cells are used throughout the publication.
 Please do not use spaces in order to line up with tabbed items unless you have to,

+Be very careful about copying text submitted by others.
+Most people are quite cavalier about the fonts they use and create documents with multiple random fonts.
+Use the Word feature to "Keep text only" or select the text and click "click all formatting".

 ***